anhLEvn/formation-js/README.md

 # formation-js
-mini project : a single webpage which create CRUD of managing client's infos.
+mini project : a single webpage which creates the CRUD of managing client's infos.